-SECTION 5 More information about your monthly premium Section 5.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty
+SECTION 5 More information about your monthly premium

+Section 5.1 There are several ways you can pay your plan premium

-There are 3 ways you can pay the penalty.
+There are 3 ways you can pay your plan premium.

 Option 1: Paying by check

 Your monthly premium is due by the tenth (10th) day of each month.
 Members will receive monthly billing statements once they enroll.
 If you intend to pay Mount Carmel MediGold by check or money order each month, just detach the bottom portion of your monthly billing statement and send it along with your payment, using the return envelope included with your billing statement.
 Be sure to follow the instructions on your billing statement and complete all required information on the bottom portion of the billing statement.
 Remember to include your first and last name on your check or money order, as well as your Mount Carmel MediGold Identification Number (Member ID).